lorismichel/quantregForest/README.md

 devtools::install_github("lorismichel/quantregForest")
 ```

-## Issues tracking
+## Issues

-an feedback on potential bugs can be reported [here](http://github.com/lorismichel/quantregForest/issues)
+To report an issue, please use the [issue tracker](http://github.com/lorismichel/quantregForest/issues) on github.com.